PaddlePaddle/PaddleDetection/configs/mot/README_en.md

 Paddledetection implements three MOT algorithms of these two series, they are [DeepSORT](https://arxiv.org/abs/1812.00442) of SDE algorithm, and [JDE](https://arxiv.org/abs/1909.12605),[FairMOT](https://arxiv.org/abs/2004.01888) of JDE algorithm.

+### PP-Tracking real-time MOT system
 In addition, PaddleDetection also provides [PP-Tracking](../../deploy/pptracking/README.md) real-time multi-object tracking system.
 PP-Tracking is the first open source real-time Multi-Object Tracking system, and it is based on PaddlePaddle deep learning framework.
 It has rich models, wide application and high efficiency deployment.

 PP-Tracking supports two paradigms: single camera tracking (MOT) and multi-camera tracking (MTMCT).
 Aiming at the difficulties and pain points of actual business, PP-Tracking provides various MOT functions and applications such as pedestrian tracking, vehicle tracking, multi-class tracking, small object tracking, traffic statistics and multi-camera tracking.
 The deployment method supports API and GUI visual interface, and the deployment language supports Python and C++, The deployment platform environment supports Linux, NVIDIA Jetson, etc.

-### AI studio public project case
+### AI studio public project tutorial
-PP-tracking provides AI studio public project cases.
+PP-tracking provides an AI studio public project tutorial.
 Please refer to this [tutorial](https://aistudio.baidu.com/aistudio/projectdetail/3022582).

 ### Python predict and deployment
 PP-Tracking supports Python predict and deployment.
 Please refer to this [doc](../../deploy/pptracking/python/README.md).